Eco-responsible project design

 Each project we implement is a unique work, which requires the creative development of ad hoc solutions using highly specialist knowledge.
 Our construction sites are, therefore, true laboratories of innovation and advanced research into processes, products and materials.

-In an era of technological and environmental challenges, We carry out research and development both at project level and at the level of central structures, with the aim of guaranteeing the optimisation of time and cost of execution of works and socio-environmental performance, with the improvement of safety conditions and reduction of environmental impact.
+Research and development initiatives are carried out on two main levels: at the project and centralised structure levels , with the aim of ensuring the optimization of work execution times and cost and socio-environmental performance, with the improvement of safety conditions and the reduction of the environmental impact.

-On a corporate level, on the other hand, the technical departments work unceasingly to develop state-of-the-art methods that best respond to the unique characteristics of each project and share the different innovations, pooling replicable initiatives.
-Webuild’s technical teams - in partnership with the best experts and professionals in the market, universities and research centres - develop ad hoc solutions to fulfil the customer's needs and simultaneously preserve the environment and the local communities.
+At the corporate level, the technical departments work constantly to develop cutting-edge methodologies to best respond to the specific characteristics of each project and disseminate the various innovations, sharing replicable initiatives.
+The Company's technical groups, in partnership with leading market experts and professionals, universities, and research centers—develop ad hoc solutions that meet customer needs while preserving the environment and local communities.

 These initiatives allow the Group to acquire new know-how and improve the efficiency of our production processes, with potential spin-offs in terms of increased competitiveness.